hpique/SwiftSingleton/README.md

 All approaches below support lazy initialization and thread safety.
 Or so it seems.

-Issues and pull requests welcomed.
+Issues and pull requests welcome.

 ### Approach A: Global constant